-Learning Requirements: Students need to be enrolled in either an ensemble class (choir, orchestra or band), OR have taken or are currently enrolled in Songwriting & Sequencing and IB Composition & Creation.
-Students will need proficiency on an instrument or voice in order to complete the solo recital component per the IB DP requirements for HL Music.
-Students may also be enrolled by teacher recommendation.
-In addition to the daily Music Performance or composition class, students will attend the Tuesday after school 2 hour seminars (Oct-April).
+Learning Requirements: Students need to be enrolled in either an ensemble class (choir, orchestra or band) OR have taken OR have taken or are currently enrolled in MUS551 - Songwriting & Sequencing and MUS666 - IB Music Composition & Creation classes.
+Students will need proficiency on an instrument or voice in order to complete the solo recital component per the IB diploma requirements for HL Music.
+Students may also be enrolled through teacher recommendation.
+In addition to the daily music performance or composition class, students will attend the Tuesday after school 2-hour seminars, September through May.
 For HL students, this will be a two-year seminar commitment.

-- Students will submit a solo recital recording on their specialty instrument or voice
+- Students will submit solo recital recording on their specialty instruments or voice.

-- Students will complete and submit 3 music composition creations.
+- Students will complete and submit three (3) music composition or creations.

 - COMPOSING: The creation of musical works through the manipulation of musical elements

 - ARRANGING: The process of drawing on music that is already in existence and manipulating it

 - IMPROVISING: Spontaneous musical expression in response to a musical or non-musical stimulus

 - STYLISTIC TECHNIQUES: The study of the compositional styles of others

 - ANALYSIS: The study of music from cultures of the world as well as Western Arts music